Furniture Design Studio - EC

-Studio instruction is a combination of one-on-one tutoring, discussions, and occasional lectures.
+Studio instruction is a combination of one-on-one tutoring and discussions in studio and in the workshop.
 The studios are organized as vertical studios, meaning that students of different levels will be taught within the same studio.
 Expectations will therefore relate to each individual student and their respective level of experience.
-Studio work will include individual as well as team assignments, both of which are considered important as preparation for later work in the profession.
-Faculty will be teaching for 3 hours during the time period 13:15-17:00 - the time students are expected to be working in studio.

 Field Studies and Study Tours